andriytyurnikov/btcgpuwallet/README.md

 # Bitcoin Gold - Open Source Wallet!
-This project is not finished but is stable for check balances.
+This project is not finished but is stable for check balances and convert the address to new BTG Format.
 When Bitcoin Gold Team release nodes and more information i will finish this adding the option of Create New Seed / Wallet and the option to Transfer funds of BTG from Here!.

-You can use this from http://www.getbitcoingold.io/ or download the entire code and use in your computer!
+You can use this from https://mybtgwallet.com or download the entire code and use in your computer!
 The first idea of this project is provide an Open Source alternative for Browser, ran in Javascript & HTML.

+# Usage:
+	Import your Bip39 Mnemonic and select the type of Derivation Wallet (Jaxx, Copay, Mycelium, Treazor, Ledger, Electrum (Testing, dont working well), other BIP39 Wallet Or other BIP44 Wallet).
+	Your browser convert the Bitcoin Address into Bitcoin Gold Address (Change the format, now start with "G").
+	Your browser connect with some confident Bitcoins API like Blockchain.info or Blockcypher.com and check your balance!

  # Libraries and Credits:
 	- jQuery: https://jquery.com